List of 1988 Winter Olympics broadcasters: Canada

 Prior to the 1988 Winter Olympics, Canadian Olympic broadcasting was shared between the CTV Television Network, the Canadian Broadcasting Corporation (CBC), and TVA in an agreement made in 1978.
-CTV approached the CBC with the agreement lead by CTV Sports Vice-president Johnny Esaw who saw the risk soaring broadcast rights would bring to the networks.
+CTV approached the CBC with the agreement led by CTV Sports Vice-president Johnny Esaw who saw the risk soaring broadcast rights would bring to the networks.
 This sharing agreement allowed the Canadian rights to remain relatively affordable and to provide Olympic coverage to all of Canada.
 The agreement gave the rights to the Summer Olympics to the CBC and the Winter Olympics to CTV, and each broadcaster could air a nightly summary for the Olympics they were not the Canadian broadcaster for.

 After Calgary was awarded the 1988 Olympics Esaw and CTV continued to support sharing the rights to the Olympic Games, however in a meeting with CBC Head of Sports Denis Harvey, Esaw was informed the CBC intended to end the agreement.
 Harvey believed the CBC as the national broadcaster would be awarded the television rights.
 Esaw had previously built a strong relationship with influential figures in the Calgary bid including Bill Pratt through his work covering the Calgary Stampede, which Pratt was the General Manager of.
 Esaw also saw an advantage in bidding with his Western Canadian heritage.
 The bid was especially important as the winner of the Canadian broadcast rights for the Games would also include the role as the host broadcaster, responsible for the manpower and equipment to televise the games for other international broadcasters.
 Esaw proposed that CTV would cover the Calgary Olympics using rented equipment rather than buying new equipment.
 Previously, the CBC served as the host broadcaster for the 1976 Montreal Summer Olympics and purchased new equipment which the broadcaster kept, and by renting CTV could keep costs down for OCO'88.